quintel/merit/README.md

 => 2000.0 #hours
 ```

+In full load hours, full load means that the plant uses all available capacity, in which

+    available_capacity = effective_output_capacity * availability

 #### Total demand

 Total demand must be supplied in **MJ**.
 It is the sum of all electricity